 The Su-47 "Berkut" was an experimental machine created to test various design solutions, technologies, and layouts necessary for the development of new-generation fighters.
 Design work began at the Design Bureau back in 1983 under the code name S-22, when the testing and serial production of the Su-27, the main fighter, were practically completed.
 On the initiative of M.P.
 Simonov, the Design Bureau received a task from the Ministry of Aviation Industry to create an experimental aircraft with a forward-swept wing (FSW).
 This scheme promised improved lift characteristics at subsonic speeds and stall resistance at high angles of attack.

-As a result of five years of joint work with TsAGI, various options for the aerodynamic configuration of the aircraft were analyzed, the Design Bureau selected the main parameters of aerodynamics, and a working draft was developed for one of the options.
-In 1988, in agreement with the Air Force, it was decided to create an experimental aircraft based on the selected project, which was to become a prototype of the fifth-generation aircraft.
+As a result of five years of joint work with TsAGI, various options for the aerodynamic configuration of the aircraft were analyzed, the Design Bureau selected the main parameters of aerodynamics, and a working project was developed for one of the options.
+In 1988, in agreement with the Air Force, a decision was made to create an experimental aircraft based on the selected project, which was to become a prototype of the fifth-generation aircraft.

 The Su-47 implemented a number of new technical and design solutions that had not previously been used on similar aircraft, such as higher longitudinal static instability, the use of large-sized milled panels of double curvature, and composite materials in critical structural elements.